-The Historic Preservation Commission should also be aware that on April 14, 2008, JSM Development applied for a demolition permit for this address.
+The Urbana City Council should also be aware that on April 14, 2008, JSM Development applied for a demolition permit for this address.
 The property is subject to Urbana's 45-day demolition delay, during which time the petitioner submitted the landmark designation application.
-Section XII-8 of the Urbana Zoning Ordinance prohibits the issuance of a demolition permit until the landmark application is resolved.
+Due to the landmark application, Section XII-8 of the Urbana Zoning Ordinance prohibits the issuance of demolition or building permits until the landmark application is resolved.